DBCDK/content-first/src/readme.md

 The node setup runs automatically after every `npm install`

+## Coverage

+Use `npm run coverage --silent` (after starting the database) to produce a code-coverage report, which will end up in `coverage/lcov-report/index.html`.

+On the build server, the [config file](../../.travis.yml) uses the `after_script` to instruct Travis to send coverage data to Coveralls, which has been configured (through its UI) to look in the root directory for the code.

 ## Caveats

 - After adding new packages with `npm install --save newpackage`, you have to `npm run postinstall` to re-establish the symbolic links in `node_modules`.